gferhpc/supercomputing.tue.nl/pages/documentation/steps/software/index.md

 A few common commands, to enter into the supercomputer commandline and talk to the module system, are

-- module list   lists loaded modules
+- module avail  : lists available (loadable) modules
-- module avail  lists available (loadable) modules
+- module list   : lists loaded modules
-- module load   loads module x
+- module load x : loads module x
-- module purge  unload all modules
+- module purge  : unload all modules

 If you recurrently need lots of modules, this loading can be automated with an (ba)sh-file, so that you just have to execute the file once and it loads all modules, you need.